ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 #### epoch

-The epoch primitive allows the kernel to guarantee that epoch protected structures will remain live while a thread in an epoch section.
+The epoch primitive allows the kernel to guarantee that structures protected by it will remain live while a thread is in an epoch section.
 Executing `do_stuff()` in an epoch section looks something like:
 ```
  epoch_enter(global_epoch);
  do_stuff(); ...